 Simple quick-release, clip-flat collars.
 Used to attached identification, ID tags, license, rabies tags.

 Good for loose-leash training.
-Dogs do not require acclimation to the harness, and it helps redirect dog’s attention by turning their body instead of applying pressure to their neck.
+Dogs generally do not require acclimation to the harness, and it helps redirect dog’s attention by turning their body instead of applying pressure to their neck.
 There are many different companies that offer front clip harnesses; our favorites include the Freedom Harness, Easy Walk, Ruffwear Front Range, and Blue 9 Balance harness.

 Great for training loose-leash walking and for working with leash-reactive dogs!
 Assists in redirecting dogs’ attention toward their humans.
 Dogs MUST be properly acclimated to a head halter before beginning to regularly walk on one.
 Two commonly found head halters we recommend are Gentle Leader and Halti.